A Parallel Linear-Constraint Active Set Method: Introduction

 \section{Introduction}

-For years, the field of constrained convex optimization has been dominated by interior point methods \cite{polik2010interior, wright1997primal}.
-These methods while extremely powerful, may exhibit a number of downsides.
-For example, they do not lend themselves to parallel implementations without imposing additional criteria, they often require the feasible space be nonempty, \cite{Tits}, or a feasible point to start needing to fall back on a second optimization problem, Phase I Method, when one is not available \cite{boyd2004convex}, and they typically terminate when they are within an $\epsilon$ distance of the true optimal point rendering their complexity a function of their accuracy, \cite{frank1956algorithm, boyd2004convex}.
+For years, interior point methods have dominated the field of linear constrained convex minimization \cite{polik2010interior, wright1997primal}.
+These methods, though powerful, often exhibit three disadvantages.
+First, many interior point methods do not lend themselves to parallel implementations without imposing additional criteria.
+Second, they often require that the feasible space be nonempty, \cite{Tits}, or even a starting feasible point, and if one is unavailable, use a second optimization problem, Phase I Method \cite{boyd2004convex}.
+Third, they typically terminate when they are within an $\epsilon > 0$ distance of the true optimal point, rendering their complexity a function of their accuracy \cite{frank1956algorithm, boyd2004convex}.

-The simple convex linear-inequality-constrained optimization algorithm introduced here alleviates some of these drawbacks at the possible expense of an increase in computational complexity, mitigated by the increasing availability of massive multi threading.
-Our method will likely offer superior performance to state of the art methods when the greater of either $r$, the number of constraints, or $n$, the number of dimensions, is logarithmic relative to the number of available computing threads.
+Recent work on parallel interior-point methods taking advantage of developments in sparse matrices was performed by Juraj Kardoš et al \cite{de2022sparse}.
+In finite dimensions, Yurtsever et al. \cite{universalyurtsever2015} present a universal fast, non-asymptotic, linear-inequality, convex minimization method.
+Their method exemplifies the prevailing need of non-empty feasible spaces, asymptotic convergence, work on non-convex polyhedra, and work in Hilbert spaces.
+Neculai Andrei presents a comprehensive review of the field in \cite{recentReview}.

+Here we introduce a linear-inequality-constrained convex minimization method that reduces these drawbacks.
+Our method can offer superior performance to state-of-the-art methods when the number of processors is polynomial as a function of the number of constraints in Euclidean space.
+When this is not the case, though computationally more complex, our method's simple implementation, non-asymptotic convergence, and broad applicability offer considerable value.

-Optimization over non convex polyhedrons has an even greater struggle to balance slower accurate methods, those with global solutions, against heuristic algorithms that offer a local optimum or pseudo optimal points that may or may not be in the feasible space \cite{diamond2018general}.
-We present an algorithm, modified from the linearly constrained algorithm, that optimizes over non convex polyhedra.
-The method makes no compromises on accuracy and can achieve speedy results comparable to convex optimization when a sufficient number of threads is available.
-Our non convex method takes advantage of information about the non convex polyhedron's faces for speedier performance than the convex algorithm.
+Diamond et al. \cite{diamond2018general} discuss how efforts to minimize a convex objective function over a non-convex polyhedra face a choice between slower accurate methods, those with global solutions, and heuristic algorithms that offer a local optimum or pseudo optimal points that may or may not be in the feasible space.
+We present a second algorithm, modified from the first that optimizes over non-convex polyhedra.
+The method does not compromise on accuracy and has similar complexity to the convex method.
+Our non-convex method takes advantage of information about the non-convex polyhedron's faces to improve performance over the convex algorithm.